nevware21/ts-utils/lib/README.md

 This is a collection of general JavaScript functions (written in and for TypeScript) to aid with removing code duplication to assist with minification, the provided functions are expected to only rarely be included in their namespaced environment.

 Support for standard JavaScript functions (ES5+) that are not support in all environments will be backed by internal polyfill implementations when not available.

+### Test Environments
+- Node (12, 14, 16)
+- Browser (Chromium - headless)
+- Web Worker (Chromium - headless)

 All of the polyfill functions are tested against the standard native implementations for node, browser and web-worker to ensure compatibility.

 ### Documentation and details